 MS in Data Science Program Length

-Most MS in Data Science programs require a minimum of 30 credits to graduate.
+Most MS in Data Science programs requires a minimum of 30 credits to graduate.
 Normally, an MS in Data Science program takes one to two years to complete.
 An accelerated plan, however, could take less than a year.
 This is where adult-friendly schools really shine.
 They know their students have jobs, kids, and other obligations that make a traditional school schedule unrealistic.
-The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible, because they know that’s what adults want.
+The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible because they know that’s what adults want.

 Choosing the Right University or College Masters in Data Science Program